-It’s also a little more, I don’t want to say dramatic because I don’t want to imply that it’s not going to be funny, or fun, or cheese-wheel-esque, but Season 5 has a much more focused plot like we did in the first season.
+It’s also a little more, I don't want to say dramatic because I don't want to imply that it's not going to be funny, or fun, or cheese-wheel-esque, but Season 5 has a much more focused plot as we did in the first season.

 I think people are going to really appreciate that.

 Black Summer, what do we have to expect from that?